MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 - Contoso needs to ensure that their new Azure database workloads are secure.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-security-overview).
 - In particular, Contoso should review the firewall and virtual network configurations.
-- Set up Private Link so that all database traffic is kept inside Azure and the on-premises network
+- Set up Private Link so that all database traffic is kept inside Azure and the on-premises network.
-- Enable Azure Advanced Threat Protection (ATP)
+- Enable Azure Advanced Threat Protection (ATP).

 #### Backups

 - Ensure that the Azure databases are backed up using geo-restore.
 This allows backups to be used in a paired region in case of a regional outage.
-- **(Important:)** ensure that the Azure server resource has a [resource lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
+- **(Important:)** Ensure that the Azure resource has a [resource lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) to prevent it from being deleted.
 Deleted servers cannot be restored.

 #### Licensing and cost optimization

 - Many Azure database workloads can be scaled up or down, therefore performance monitoring of the server and databases is important to ensure you're meeting your needs but also keeping costs at a minimum.
 - Both CPU and storage have costs associated.
 There are several pricing tiers to select from.
 Be sure the appropriate pricing plan is selected for the data workloads.
-- Each read replica is billed based on the compute and storage selected
+- Each read replica is billed based on the compute and storage selected.
-- Use reserved capacity to save on costs
+- Use reserved capacity to save on costs.

 ## Conclusion